dwaldo/GettingAndCleaningData/README.md

 used for later analysis.

-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+One of the most exciting areas in all of data science right now is wearable computing - see for example this article.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data for this project represents data collected from the accelerometers from the Samsung Galaxy S smartphone.